everx-labs/ton-labs-contracts/solidity/depool/README.md

 This document contains instructions on how to deploy and configure a DePool smart contract, and run a validator node through it.
 For detailed information on DePool specifications, please refer to the [relevant document](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications).

-It is intended for the DePool v2 dated December 11, 2020.
-For instructions on the previous version of DePool see [this document](https://docs.ton.dev/86757ecb2/v/0/p/37a848-run-depool).
+It is intended for the DePool v3 dated February 1, 2021.
+For instructions on the previous versions of DePool see these documents: [v1](https://docs.ton.dev/86757ecb2/v/0/p/37a848-run-depool) and [v2](https://docs.ton.dev/86757ecb2/v/0/p/41d0cd-run-depool-v2).

 Answers to frequently asked questions can be found [here](https://docs.ton.dev/86757ecb2/p/45fa44-depool-faq).